 "Texas students will attain knowledge and skills to become accomplished readers, independent learners, critical thinkers, creative problem solvers, and informed citizens through the expertise of school librarians and the use of resources and services provided by school library programs." -Texas State Library and Archives Commission

 The core values of Texas school libraries include academic achievement, equitable and universal access, reading, lifelong learning, technology, information literacy, innovation, and intellectual freedom.
-I have been in my educational technology - library science program for less than a month, so I do not yet have any experience evaluating library programs.
-That being said, I have begun exploring the online presence of libraries in my community and school district.
+One of the most valuable skills I learned in my master's program was how to evaluate a library program.

 For my practicum experience I was lucky enough to be able to evaluate the library where I current work.
 I learned so much and I will hopefully be able to use it as a benchmark when I become a media resource specialist on my campus.
 The artifact below is the evaluation dashboard I completed during my practicum.
 Working through each of the different library standards and principles made a seemingly overwhelming task much easier to complete!
 Click here to view my evaluations for each of the six standards.